Titania (Marvel Comics): Publication history

-Titania is one of the main characters in the 2015 series Illuminati.

 Fictional character biography

 Born prematurely in a suburb of Denver, Colorado, Mary MacPherran grew up scrawny and short-statured, inspiring the popular Vanessa Ashwood at school to nickname her "Skeeter" (a slang word for mosquito).
 While a high school senior, Mary works as a salesclerk alongside her only friend, Marsha Rosenberg, to support her struggling family.
 Consistently bullied since childhood by the wealthy and cruel Vanessa and her friends, Mary grows resentful and fantasizes about gaining superpowers to become admired, and exact retribution on her tormentors.

 After the second Spider-Woman (Julia Carpenter) makes one of her early appearances in their town, Marsha remarks that the new superheroine's reddish-blonde hair color matches Mary's.
 Mary then falsely confides to her friend that she is secretly Spider-Woman.
 Shortly afterward, Mary is invited to a fancy party at Vanessa's house where she realizes that her newfound popularity is due to Marsha spreading the false Spider-Woman rumor.

-In the middle of the party, their section of Denver is torn from Earth and becomes part of the composite planet Battleworld, created by the Beyonder as a stage for a selected group of superheroes and supervillains to battle each other.
+In the middle of the party, their section of Denver is torn from Earth and incorporated into the Beyonder's Battleworld.
 When the real Spider-Woman arrives on the scene to save the guests from a collapsing structure, the now-enraged Vanessa and her guests turn on Mary and Marsha, chasing them into the forests of Battleworld.

-Scared and exhausted, the two girls are found by Doctor Doom in need of further metahuman operatives to further his ambitions.
-Mary and Marsha both agree to Doom's offer of power in exchange for serving in his army of supervillains.
+Scared and exhausted, the two girls are found by Doctor Doom.
+Realizing how emotionally malleable they are, he offers to give them powers if they will serve him; both girls agree.